You are viewing an old version of this page that was saved on September 23, 2010 at 1:51pm by Madeleine Ball.

-Associated with thicker hair, found in Chinese and Japanese samples.
+Associated with thicker hair, common in Chinese and Japanese individuals and thought to be Asian-specific.

 Other variants in this gene are associated with effect on hair thickness.
 Polyphen gives possible functional effect.